In case your reference book is old note that in 2012 there were changes to the language of FPLs. If in doubt check the skybray link below.

 Excellent German System with English language option.
 Needs registration but this takes only minutes.
 Also good Notam system.

-This system will file FPLs for you.
+This excellent subscription system will file FPLs for you.

 FILLING IN FLIGHT PLANS:

-Offers an interactive Flight Plan Form which allows you to fill in standard details and print off forms.
+This French site offers an interactive Flight Plan Form which allows you to fill in standard details and print off forms.
 In the UK you can fax a completed FPL to Swanick on 01489 612793.
 It is in theory possible to file a FPL in the air via the station providing you a service, but this is not likely to make you popular!

 CLOSING FLIGHT PLANS: